mr6r4y/write-ups/challenges/pwnable.kr/memcpy/README.md

 - [x] ~Try automated interaction to look more like real one - use `s.recv` and `s.sendline`~
 - [x] Read [pwntools docs][17]

+At the end I could not reproduce this locally.
+Probably due to newer version of GCC.

 ## ~3.1.1~